Help

 Redress (RDG)

 When the protest committee grants a competitor redress under RRS Rule 62, their score for a race is replaced by an average calculated from their other scores.
-Use the scales icon next to a competitor in the race entry screen to assign redress.
+Assign redress from a competitor’s controls in the race entry screen — the exact control depends on whether they finished (see below).

 There are two entry paths depending on whether the competitor finished:

-• Finisher granted redress — the boat completed the course and recorded a position, but later received redress to improve their score.
-Click the scales icon in the finishing order list.
+- Finisher granted redress — the boat completed the course and recorded a position, but later received redress to improve their score.
+Open the row actions menu (the ⋯ button) on its row in the finishing order list and choose Set redress (RDG).
 The finish position is preserved in the record but replaced by the redress score for standings.

 Redress methods (RRS A9)